 - Document your procedures, so there’s more than one employee who knows how to do something.
 Make what few people can do doable by anyone else.

 - Provide video walkthroughs and hyperlinks so that instructions are straightforward.
+Team success should not be tedious.

 The SaaS Business Model: Software as a Service